London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 If you are planning a stand at Olympia London or any other major exhibition venue and need a removals team who understand timing windows, complex sites and the value of your stand and kit, we can help.
 From Hassocks, Brighton and Sussex to West London and beyond, we bring the same careful planning and five star service that we use on our house moves to every commercial exhibition job.

-Book your Olympia install today at eastsussexvan.com or call 07552 555 820 for fast scheduling.
+Call 07552 555 820 or book your Olympia install at eastsussexvan.com for fast scheduling.

 Key Terms